fireflycons/PSCloudFormation/README.md

 ### Template Support

 By default, only JSON templates are supported.
-YAML support in Windows PowerShell is enabled by installing `powershell-yaml` from the [PowerShell Gallery](https://www.powershellgallery.com/packages/powershell-yaml).
-For Linux/PowerShell Core, we are awaiting a build of `powershell-yaml` that works!
+YAML support is enabled by installing `powershell-yaml` from the [PowerShell Gallery](https://www.powershellgallery.com/packages/powershell-yaml).

 Oversize templates in your local file system (file size >= 51,200 bytes) are directly supported.
 They will be siliently uploaded to an S3 bucket which is created as necessary prior to processing.
 The bucket is named `cf-templates-pscloudformation-region-accountid` where
 * `region` is the region you are building the stack in, e.g. `eu-west-1`.